3sanket3/3sanket3/content/posts/2019-05-31---api-key-authentication-for-accessing-serverless-api-at-aws-api-gateway.md

 ## List the API key names in serverless.yml

-We can list the API key names in `provider` section of `serverless.yml` as shown below.
+List all the API key names for which we want to generate the api keys, in `provider` section of `serverless.yml` as shown below.

 ```yml
 apiKeys: